Skip to main content

 The year 2021

-• Start of construction work on the easyJet hangar in the western area of BER on 23 September 2021.
-Maintenance operations are planned from the beginning of 2023.
+• Construction work on the easyJet hangar in the western part of BER begins on 23 September 2021.
+Maintenance operations are scheduled to start in early 2023.

 • A total of 9.95 million passengers took off or landed at BER in 2021.
 That was almost 900,000 passengers more than the year before, but less than a third in comparison to the record year of 2019, when 35.65 million passengers boarded a plane.
 The first half of 2021 started slowly with 1.59 million passengers from January to June.
 The urge to travel increased significantly with the start of the summer holidays in Berlin and Brandenburg.
 A total of 8.36 million people travelled via BER in the second half of the year.
 October was the month with the highest number of travellers with 1.7 million passengers.